cloudmesh-community/book/chapters/prg/python/python-matplotlib.md

 Along with axis labels and a title another useful figure feature may be a legend.
 In order to create a legend you must first designate a label for the line, this label will be what shows up in the legend.
-The label is defined in the initial plt.plot(x,y) instance, the next one is an example.
+The label is defined in the initial plt.plot(x,y) instance, next is an example.

 ```python
 plt.plot(x,cos, label="cosine")